jfwells/wp-united/README_FIRST.txt

 The  file will tell you which files to upload to your forum and where they should go, and will give instructions on which files to modify and how.

 install.xml includes instructions for the prosilver template.
 If you are using the subSilver2 template, or other templates, you must also apply the mod to those.
-Instructions for subSilver2 are included in the contrib folder.
+Instructions for subSilver2 are included in the templates folder.
 For other templates, use the prosilver or subSilver2 directions as necessary.

 Some additional translations may have been provided in the /languages folder -- open up the .xml file for your language to install them.